-Elizeu «Client_First_Name» merits a favorable exercise of discretion
+«Client_First_Name» merits a favorable exercise of discretion

-The adjudicator should consider the totality of circumstances, weighing both favorable and adverse factors.
+In order to determine whether an applicant for asylum merits a discretionary grant of asylum, the adjudicator should consider the totality of circumstances, weighing both favorable and adverse factors.
 See Matter of Pula, 19 I&N Dec.
 467, 473-74 (BIA 1987) (superseded in part by statute on other grounds as stated in Andriasian v.
 I.N.S., 180 F.3d 1033, 1043–44 & n.
 17 (9th Cir.1999)) (“The danger of persecution will outweigh all but the most egregious adverse factors”).
 Factors to consider include: circumstances surrounding the applicant’s flight from her country of origin and general humanitarian considerations such as age, health, and family ties.
 Id.

-[insert that he isn’t religious yet]

 CONCLUSION

 For the foregoing reasons, «Client_First_Name» has established statutory eligibility for asylum.